fintecheando/microservices-hsbc/servers/kubernetes/install.md

 |     (Compute Node)           |      |                          |      |                          |
 +------------------------------+      +--------------------------+      +--------------------------+
 ```

+There are some System requirements to configure cluster.
+  * Master node has up to 16G memory.
+  * On all nodes, free space on physical volume is required to create a new volume group for Docker Direct LVM.

 Add in each node the FQDN
 ```bash
 [origin@kmaster ~]$ cat /etc/hosts